East Asian rainy season: Etymology

-In China, the term "plum rain" was used for the rain in the fourth and fifth lunar month.
-It specifically refers to the historical belief that, when the plums turn yellow and fall at the south of the Yangtze in the fourth and fifth months, the moisture that evaporates from the plant turns into rain.
+In China, the term "plum rain" (梅雨; meiyu) refers to the rainfall during the fourth and fifth lunar months.
+It originates from the traditional belief that when plums ripen and begin to fall in the regions south of the Yangtze River during this period, moisture evaporating from the plants transforms into rain.

-The term appears in the following poem by Du Fu (fl.
-8th century) of the Tang dynasty:
+The term appears in the following poem, dated to 760, by Du Fu: